brave-simpletons/tooling-for-developers/windows-terminal/README.md

 Open Windows terminal from your Start Menu or from the command line, using `wt.exe`

 > :memo: NOTE :memo:
 >
-> It may be possible that Windows Terminal will use PowerShell 7 as the defaut.
+> It may be possible that Windows Terminal will use PowerShell 7 as the default.
 So the next steps may have to be adjusted since it is written as if it wasn't available nor the default one.

 Then, open the settings in Windows Terminal (aka: `CTRL+,`) and add this in the `profiles.list[]` then save it: